-Challenges and prospects of Linked Data Technology Initiative in Bangladesh Libraries
+Challenges and prospects of linked data technology initiative in Bangladesh Libraries

 A quantitative study

 Purpose: The primary objective of this study is to ascertain the challenges and potential advantages associated with implementing Linked Data (LD) technology in libraries in Bangladesh.
-This research endeavored to ascertain the perspectives of library professionals concerning the potential of LD usage in libraries, as well as the advantages and difficulties associated with implementing and utilizing LD technology in Bangladeshi libraries.

 Findings: The survey's results show that academic librarians are thoroughly aware of LD technology and believe they could have many advantages.
 Current research found that library professionals understand the challenges of adopting LD technologies in Bangladesh's libraries.